-^{}We are indebted to Yona Rubinstein for numerous insightful discussions.
-We also thank Kenneth Arrow, Dror Brenner, David Genesove, Ross Levine, Ola Olsson, Antonio Spilimbergo, Enrico Spolaore, Romain Wacziarg, and seminar participants at Bar-Ilan, Ben-Gurion, Copenhagen, Doshisha, the Hebrew University, Hitotsubashi, the International Monetary Fund, Keio, Kyoto, Osaka, Tel Aviv, Tokyo, Tufts, and the World Bank, as well as conference participants of the CEPR "UGT Summer Workshop 2007", the KEA "International Employment Forum 2008", and the NBER "Macroeconomics Across Time and Space 2008" meeting for helpful comments and suggestions.
-Sohini Ramachandran provided invaluable assistance with the data on genetic diversity.
-Financial support from the Watson Institute for International Studies is gratefully acknowledged.
-All remaining errors are ours.
+^{}We are grateful to Kenneth Arrow, Dror Brenner, David Genesove, Douglas Gollin, Sergiu Hart, Saul Lach, Ross Levine, Ola Olsson, Mark Rosenzweig, Antonio Spilimbergo, Enrico Spolaore, Alan Templeton, Romain Wacziarg, David Weil, and seminar/workshop participants at Bar-Ilan, Ben-Gurion, Brown, Boston College, Copenhagen, Doshisha, Haifa, the Hebrew U, Hitotsubashi, the International Monetary Fund, Keio, Kyoto, Osaka, Tel Aviv, Tokyo, Tufts, UCLA Anderson, Williams, the World Bank, as well as conference participants in the CEPR "UGT Summer Workshop", the NBER meeting on "Macroeconomics Across Time and Space", the KEA "International Employment Forum", the SED 2008 Annual Meeting, and the NBER 2008 Summer Institute.
+We also thank attendees of the Klein Lecture, Osaka, 2008, Kuznets Lecture, Yale, 2009, and the Nordic Doctoral Program for helpful comments and suggestions.
+We are especially indebted to Yona Rubinstein for numerous insightful discussions, and to Sohini Ramachandran for sharing her data with us.
+Financial support from the Watson Institute at Brown University is gratefully acknowledged.
+Galor's research is supported by NSF grant SES-0921573.